gprMax/gprMax/user_libs/DebyeFit/Readme.rst

 * ``str1`` is an identifier for the material.
 * ``i2`` is an optional parameter which controls the seeding of the random number generator used in stochastic global optimizator.
 By default (if you don't specify this parameter) the random number generator will be seeded by trying to read data from ``/dev/urandom`` (or the Windows analogue) if available or from the clock otherwise.

-For example ``#Rawdata: user_libs/DebyeFit/examples/Test.txt 0.1 1 0.1 3 Experimental`` creates a material called ``Experimental`` which model dielectric properties obtained experimentally by fitting three Debye poles function to data given from a ``user_libs/DebyeFit/examples/Test.txt`` file.
+For example ``#raw_data: user_libs/DebyeFit/examples/Test.txt 0.1 1 0.1 3 Experimental`` creates a material called ``Experimental`` which model dielectric properties obtained experimentally by fitting three Debye poles function to data given from a ``user_libs/DebyeFit/examples/Test.txt`` file.
 The resulting output is the set of gprMax commands and optional a plot with the actual and the approximated function.